Best practices for advanced scheduler features in Azure Kubernetes Service (AKS)

 - Then apply a toleration to a pod, allowing them to tolerate a node's taint.

 When you deploy a pod to an AKS cluster, Kubernetes only schedules pods on nodes whose taint aligns with the toleration.
-Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
-One or more taints are applied to a node, marking the the node so that it does not accept any pods that do not tolerate the taints.
+Taints and tolerations work together to ensure that pods aren't scheduled onto inappropriate nodes.
+One or more taints are applied to a node, marking the node so that it doesn't accept any pods that don't tolerate the taints.